MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - TotalSetuptimeInMinutes
 - Is setup silent
 - Is error reporting enabled
-- Microsoft update true or false
+- Is the Microsoft update true or false
-- Is setup 64 bit
+- Is the setup 64 bit
 - SetupDefaultInstallPath
 - Install result - success or failure
 - Selected features
-- Management server installation  fresh or upgrade
+- Whether the management server installation is fresh or upgrade
-- Database (DB) installation fresh or upgrade
+- Whether the database (DB) installation is fresh or upgrade
-- Data warehouse (DW) installation fresh or upgrade
+- Whether the data warehouse (DW) installation is fresh or upgrade
 - Default DB Name
 - DB Size in MB
 - DB Port